ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 ### The OCaml Base Tools

-OCaml is installed in an opam switch, which, among others, brings the following
+OCaml is installed in an opam switch, which, among others, provides the following programs:
-programs:

-- A "top-level," which can be called with the `ocaml` command.
+- A "toplevel," which can be called with the `ocaml` command.
 It consists of a read-eval-print loop ([REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop)), similar to the `python` or `node` command, and can be handy to quickly try the language.
-The user interface of OCaml is very basic, but when we install the UTop package in the following section, we'll have an improved and easier-to-use REPL.
+The user interface of the OCaml toplevel is quite basic, but when we install the UTop package in the following section, we'll have an improved and easier-to-use REPL.

 - A compiler to **native code**, called `ocamlopt`.
 It creates executables that can be executed directly on your system.

 - A compiler to **bytecode**, called `ocamlc`.
-It creates executables that can be interpreted by a variety of runtime environments, making it more flexible.
+It creates executables that can be interpreted by a variety of runtime environments, making these executables portable between different operating systems (at the cost of runtime performance).

-Although this is theoretically all we need to write OCaml code, it is not a complete and comfortable development environment.
+What we installed so far (theoretically) suffices to write, compile, and execute OCaml code.
+However, this basic installation is neither complete nor comfortable as a development environment.

 ## Setting Up Development Tools

-We will now install everything we need to get a complete development environment, which includes:
+We will now install everything we need in order to set up a complete development environment, which includes:

 - Dune, a fast and full-featured build system for OCaml
-- Merlin (the backend) and `ocaml-lsp-server` (OCaml's Language Server Protocol) to provide editors with many useful features such as "jump to definition"
+- Merlin and `ocaml-lsp-server` (OCaml's Language Server Protocol), which together enhance editors (like Visual Studio Code, Vim, or Emacs) by providing many useful features such as "jump to definition"
 - `odoc` to generate documentation from OCaml code
 - OCamlformat to automatically format OCaml code
 - UTop, an improved REPL
-- `dune-release` to release code to `opam-repository`, the package base for opam.
+- `dune-release` to release code to `opam-repository`, the central package directory of opam.

 All these tools can be installed in your current switch (remember that opam groups installed packages in independent switches) using the following command: